Preliminary hearings in employment tribunals

-When you get the response to your claim from the other side, that is the time the Tribunal will want to get things moving towards a final hearing.
-The next stage of the process is called the preliminary hearing.
-This is the stage where things start to take shape.
+When you get the response to your claim from the other side, this is the time the tribunal will want to get things moving towards a final hearing.
+The next step along the way is the Preliminary Hearing.
+A preliminary hearing is in essence an administrative hearing to allow a judge to begin to give the case some structure.

-When you get your notice of a Preliminary Hearing, you might be wondering what it is supposed to mean.
-In practice, it’s mainly an administrative exercise whereby a Judge will knock the case into shape.
-Both sides are required to attend the hearing.
-Although it is called a hearing, it almost always takes place by way of a telephone call, which means that you dial into a 3-way telephone call with the other side and the Judge, so don’t worry that you’ll have to attend the court at this stage.
+Although it is called a hearing, it almost always takes place by way of a telephone call, which means that you dial into a 3-way telephone call with the other side and the Judge, so you normally need not worry about attending the court at this stage.

-The aim of the preliminary hearing is to allow the Judge to understand exactly what the case is all about; its value (i.e. how much money you are asking for in compensation or settlement), and the complexity of the issues involved.
+From the judge’s point of view, the aim of the preliminary hearing is to familiarise the judge with what the case is all about; its value (i.e. how much money you are asking for in compensation or settlement), and the complexity of the issues involved.

-It is also an opportunity to tell the Judge and the other side about any changes you want to make to the claim which you submitted.
-You should remember that the Judge hearing the preliminary hearing is not the Judge that will hear the final hearing and they tend to be very helpful, especially if you don’t have solicitors representing you.
+It is also an opportunity to tell the judge and the other side about any changes you want to make to the claim which you submitted.
+You should remember that the judge hearing the preliminary hearing is not the judge who will hear the final hearing and they are sometimes quite helpful, especially if you don’t have solicitors representing you.
 So it is important to be as prepared as you can, even at this preliminary stage.

-The Agenda will normally be sent to you along with the hearing date.
-Here is the current Tribunal template for case management at preliminary hearings so you know what to expect:
+The current tribunal template for case management at preliminary hearings is reproduced below, so that you know what to expect.

 AGENDA FOR CASE MANAGEMENT AT PRELIMINARY HEARING Rules 29 – 40 and 53 – 56 Employment Tribunals Rules of Procedure 2013